5 Short Hikes With Amazing Winter Views In Marquette

 Wright Street Falls and Pipeline

 The Wright Street Falls are beautiful in and of themselves, but one of the things that draws people to the hiking trails there is the pipeline.
-The pipeline is exactly what it sounds like: a really big long pipe.
+The pipeline is exactly what it sounds like: A really big long pipe.
 It is a wooden pipe with a diameter of about 6 feet.
 This pipe is actually a section of the Dead River that runs water from the Forestville Dam, down to the Marquette Board of Light and Power.
 While being a cool and interesting structure (at least from my perspective) all year round, it gets even cooler in the winter (pun fully intended).

 You may remember earlier when I mentioned snow and ice transforming the world around us?
 At the pipeline, the ice is the star.
 The expansion of the water as it cools and starts to freeze leads to cracks and leaks in the wood.
 Water bursting or dripping out of the pipe becomes massive blocks of ice, creating a really unique hiking experience.